What Building an App with Zero Coding Background Taught Me About Vibe Coding

 I ran into a problem like this on an earlier project, CanBin, a garbage-classification app.
 The initial recognition logic used a model that was generic but not true to the business: classification results went straight into four categories — green, blue, black, special.
 The logic looks reasonable, because many people intuitively understand waste sorting as "green bin, blue bin, black bin, special recycling."
 AI easily adopts the same common, abstract model.

 But in the actual business, the authoritative classification is not the color of the bin.
 It is the official classification standard published by the local government.
 Different cities and provinces can have different category names, recyclable items, exceptions, and disposal instructions.
-Bin color is only an auxiliary expression in the UI — it helps users understand, sets icon colors, and decides whether to show a map entry.
-It cannot serve as the final basis for classification.
+Bin color is only an auxiliary expression in the UI — it helps users understand and sets icon colors, but it cannot serve as the final basis for classification.

 What this correction exposed is the core problem: AI easily mistakes the superficially common way of classifying for the business truth.
 It can quickly produce a plausible implementation, but if no one from the business side points out that the official classification is primary and bin color is only supporting information, the system will drift from the real scenario exactly where it matters.
-AI is very good at assisting implementation, completing code, and refining prompts, but by default it leans toward generic business logic.
-The real business constraints, authoritative sources, regional differences, and priorities are usually known only to the people who actually do the work.
+AI is very good at assisting implementation, but by default it leans toward generic business logic.
+The real business constraints — authoritative sources, regional differences, priorities — are usually known only to the people who actually do the work.
 AI has to be told these rules explicitly.
 Otherwise it will mistake common practice for correct practice.

 The third is technical judgment.
-During development, I found that the stacked bar chart in the week view suddenly stopped responding to taps.
+During development, the stacked bar chart in the week view suddenly stopped responding to taps.
+It had worked before, and nothing about the chart itself had changed — which made the bug maddening for a moment, then genuinely interesting.
 If the problem is described only as "taps do not work," AI can certainly investigate, but the search space is large.
-My own judgment was that the problem was probably not in the chart itself, but in an earlier change to swipe-gesture handling that affected tap recognition.
+My own hunch was that the problem was probably not in the chart at all, but in an earlier change to swipe-gesture handling that affected tap recognition.
 Once I gave Codex that judgment, it could investigate close to the root cause — gesture handling, event priority, hit areas — instead of searching broadly through unrelated code.

 The fourth is engineering habits.
-The bug-report format from my previous jobs turned out to be very useful in vibe coding.
+The bug-report format from my previous jobs turned out to be unexpectedly useful in vibe coding.
 A good bug description states four things.
 Preconditions: which screen, under what conditions.
 Steps: how to reproduce.
 Expected: what each step should produce.
 Actual: what happens instead.
 Most of the time, telling the AI "there is a bug here" is not enough.
-It needs to know the context, what the user did, how the system should respond, and where reality deviates.
 Described as preconditions, steps, expected, and actual, the problem becomes much clearer, and the AI can locate and fix it much more easily.

-Later, when describing problems to Codex, I naturally kept this order: preconditions first, then steps, then expected, then actual.
+Later, when describing problems to Codex, I naturally kept this order.
 The more complex the problem, the less you should rush the AI into guessing.
 First make the problem reproducible and verifiable.

 Version control is a similar kind of experience.
 AI can modify code very quickly, but without this background, the issue may not be "can you use Git."
 It is that you may not realize a real project needs version control at all.
-You may just be talking with the AI round after round, letting it keep modifying files, without realizing that every important change should be recorded, that wrong directions should be revertible, and that different phases of work should have boundaries.
+You may just be talking with the AI round after round, letting it keep modifying files, without realizing that wrong directions should be revertible and that different phases of work should have boundaries.

 This matters even more because AI can modify many files at once and push a large amount of work forward in a short time.
 Without version-control awareness, a project quickly accumulates a pile of changes no one can account for: you do not know which change introduced a problem, and you do not know how to return to a correct state.
 Just talking with the AI will probably never make you aware of this infrastructure.
 AI can help write the code, but you still need to know how a project should be managed.

 The fifth is judgment about visuals and expression.
 Development is full of moments that need human acceptance, and a typical example is the share image.
 A share image looks like an accessory feature, but it carries a lot of the product's character.
-This tool's statistics share images cannot look like report cards, and they cannot look like workout check-in posters.
+This tool's statistics share images cannot look like report cards or workout check-in posters.
 They should show the distribution of the time the user recorded, in a voice that stays neutral and restrained — no ranking pressure, no hint about whether your day was good or bad.

 Codex could implement a share-image page quickly, and render 9:16 previews from the existing statistics.
-But a first version that runs is not the same as a right one.
-Some visual treatments looked too much like generic marketing posters.
-Some information hierarchies were too heavy.
-Some titles were not specific enough.
-Some charts could technically be drawn, but did not match the direction of quietly presenting facts.
+But a first version that runs is not the same as a right one, and the early drafts frustrated me in a way I found hard to articulate at first.
+Some looked too much like generic marketing posters.
+Others packed the information too densely, or drew charts that were technically fine but did not match the direction of quietly presenting facts.

 At that point, my job was not to say "good" or "not good."
-It was to point out the specific deviation: this looks like a template; the information density is too high here; this should directly show the day as a timeline; the time scale should be clearer; the caption should read like the brand speaking, not a feature description.
+It was to find words for that frustration and turn it into specific deviations: this looks like a template; the information density is too high here; this should directly show the day as a timeline; the caption should read like the brand speaking, not a feature description.

 The value of AI is that it can adjust quickly based on this kind of feedback.
 But the direction has to be held by me.
 This process confirmed something for me: AI can execute, but a human must own acceptance.
 Especially for visuals, copy, and product character, "the code runs" proves very little.
-Being able to generate an image does not mean it is fit to share.
-A complete layout does not mean it fits the product.
-Fluent copy does not mean it says the right thing.
+Being able to generate an image does not mean it is fit to share, and fluent copy does not mean it says the right thing.

 I also found that visual feedback cannot just be "this does not look good."
 It has to say what it fails to match: "not this product's character," "information density too high," "looks like a template," "not neutral enough," "time scale unclear."
 The more specific the feedback, the more easily the AI converges in the right direction.
 This is exactly where past product experience and taste directly shape the result of working with AI.